poppy-project/poppy-docs/02-getting-started/03-connect.md

 The other way is basically to follow the same procedure as we are using to generate the image for SD-card.
 This can be useful if:

-* you are **working with a simulated robot** and thus have to manually install all the required softwares on your computer,
+* You are **working with a simulated robot** and thus have to manually install all the required softwares on your computer
 * you want to customize the environment,
 * or simply if you like to understand how it works.

 **Warning:** *We try to keep this installation procedure as generic as possible.
-Yet, some details may vary depending on your OS, or your computer.
+Yet, some details may vary depending on your operating system or your computer.
 Moreover, the installation from scratch required some good knowledges of how to install and setup a python environment.*

 ![Linux](../img/linux.jpg)